 - Not all cabinets need to be vertical.
 Depending on where they are positioned you could opt for horizontal ones with upward swing doors.
 Works well for overhead cabinets.

 - Open shelving – another great option for items you use frequently.
 Easy to grab and go.
 Chefs love open shelving for just that reason.
 Or you could have just a couple of open shelves for a few cookbooks and coffee mugs.

 Your kitchen designer is your best friend in this process.
 Someone who understands your needs and makes sure everything is slotted in the right spot.

 And finally, the kitchen accessories

 The main one are the handles, the hinges and the drawer system.
 While the handles are important for the kitchen design, the other two are really about functionality.
 If you’ve got a custom designed kitchen, we recommend only the best.
 It’s well worth spending a little bit extra to have your kitchen working smoothly.

 - If you don’t like banging drawers, opt for soft close.

 - Handles, overhang or push to close?
 Don’t want handles or the fingerprints.
 Is the J handle an option?

 What is a J handle?
-I suggest visiting one of our showrooms and we’ll answer that one along with all the others.
+I suggest visiting one of our showrooms and booking an appointment with one of our kitchen designers and we’ll answer that one along with all the others.